Pre-Law

 Preparing for Law School

-According to the American Bar Association, there is a list of skills, values, knowledge and experience that will provide a sound foundation for a legal education.
-They include:
+According to the American Bar Association, the following skills provide a sound foundation for law school:

 Common Pre-Law Majors